naggie/dstask/README.md

 If it starts to slow down as my number of non-resolved tasks increases, I'll look into indexing and other optimisations such as archiving really old tasks.
+I don't believe that this will be necessary, as the number of open tasks is (hopefully) bounded.

 # Issues